-Those big Lego bricks look a little funny, don’t they?
-Well, it’s because they’re actually a giant cake.
-The bumps on top are upside-down cupcakes, hidden under icing!
-In the bottom right corner you can see the teeny real Lego that the cake copied.
-When we build bigger versions of objects, we have to go bigger in every direction.
-So if that cake is 10 times as wide as the Lego, it also needs to be 10 times as tall, and 10 times as deep back to front.
-So that cake can hold 10 times 10 times 10 bricks, or 1,000 of them!
-Toy dolls, cars and trucks do the opposite: they’re smaller versions of the real thing.
-But it’s even better if you can then eat what you made.
+Those big Lego bricks look funny, don’t they?
+Well, they’re actually a giant cake!
+The bumps on top are upside-down cupcakes, hidden under icing.
+In the bottom right you can see the teeny real Lego that the cake copied.
+The cake is 10 times as wide as the Lego, and 10 times as tall, AND 10 times as deep.
+So that cake can hold 10 x 10 x 10 bricks, or 1,000 of them!
+Now, how much of it can you eat?

 Wee ones: Which is smaller, the blue piece of cake or the yellow piece?